nikn04/Projects/Heart Disease Classification/notes.md

         *   `confusion_matrix` and `ConfusionMatrixDisplay` from `sklearn.metrics` to analyze the model's predictions.

 2.  **Data Loading:**
-    *   We loaded the dataset directly from the UCI Machine Learning Repository using `pd.read_csv()`.
+    *   Loaded the dataset directly from the UCI Machine Learning Repository using `pd.read_csv()`.
 Since the CSV file lacked a header row, we specified `header=None`.

 3.  **Data Preprocessing and Feature Engineering:**
     *   Assigned descriptive names to the columns based on the dataset's documentation for clarity.